-Last reviewed September 2014
+Last reviewed January 2020

 Minnesota Issues Resource Guides

-This guide is compiled by staff at the Minnesota Legislative Reference Library on a topic of interest to Minnesota legislators.
-It is designed to provide an introduction to the topic, directing the user to a variety of sources, and is not intended to be exhaustive.
+This guide is compiled by staff at the Minnesota Legislative Reference Library on a topic of interest to state legislators.
+It introduces the topic and points to sources for further research.
+It is not intended to be exhaustive.

 Significant Books and Reports

 The ABCs of School Choice.
 Indianapolis: EdChoice, 2019.
 (LB1027.9 A23)

 Benson, Timothy.
 Education Savings Accounts: The Future of School Choice Has Arrived.
 Arlington Heights, IL: Heartland Institute, 2017.

 Burke, Lindsey and Jason Bedrick.
 Recalibrating Accountability: Education Savings Accounts as Vehicles of Choice and Innovation.
 Washington, D.C.: Heritage Foundation, 2016.

 Carnoy, Martin.
 School Vouchers Are Not a Proven Strategy for Improving Student Achievement.
 Washington, D.C.: Economic Policy Institute, 2017.